joseph-rickert/OSD-Sept-2019/OSD_Presentation.md

 https://solutions.rstudio.com/deploy/overview/

-Communicate and Collaborate
+Collaboration within teams and between departments
 ========================================================
 <img src="/Users/JBRickert/Documents/RStudio_Projects/OSD-Sept-2019/shiny.png" height = "600" width="800">

 https://shiny.rstudio.com

 ***

-- Within teams and between departments
+Communicate and Collaborate

-- Shiny makes it easy to build interactive web apps
-  - Host standalone apps on a webpage
-  - Embed apps in R Markdown documents
+Shiny is an R package that makes it easy to build interactive web apps straight from R. You can host standalone apps on a webpage or embed them in R Markdown documents or build dashboards.
+You can also extend your Shiny apps with CSS themes, htmlwidgets, and JavaScript actions.
-  - Build dashboards

 Some Shiny Examples
 ============================================================